gravitational/teleport/rfd/xxxx-machine-id-anonymous-telemetry.md

 ### Anonymization

-The events will contain no properties that identify a user, `tbot` or Teleport instance.
+The events will contain no properties that identify a user, `tbot` or Teleport cluster.
 Therefore, no additional anonymization is required at this time.

 ### Events